-Africa is undoubtedly the continent that best of all knows how to give you unique emotions and indelible memories.
+Africa is undoubtedly the continent that best of all knows how to give you unique emotions and indelible memories such as the leopard hunting.

 Every hunter, after a safari in Africa, brings with him a great desire to return.
 The adrenaline for the Big Five hunting is an experience to be lived in one breath and, in particular, the leopard hunt is an overwhelming and exciting hunt.